nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### Adding an event task: `event <task description> /from <yyyy-mm-dd> /to <yyyy-mm-dd>`
-Description: event tasks are tasks with a date to start and end.
+Event tasks are tasks with a date to start and end.<br>
 Examples:
 ```
 event finish math homework /from 2022-11-13 /to 2022-11-14